theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > newspapers , at the end of trials , “ There was some  attempts at        applause , which
 # NPl        .
 P  D   NSg P  NPl/V  . .
 W?
 V   I/J/R NPl/V    NSg/I/V/P NSg      .
 I/C
 > was immediately suppressed by the officers of the court , ” and I   never understood
-# V   J/R         V/J        P  D   W?
-P  D   NSg   . .
+# V   R           V/J        P  D   W?
+P  D   NSg/J . .
 V/C ISg V     V/J
 > what  it        meant till      now         . ”
 # NSg/I NPrSg/ISg V     NSg/V/C/P NPrSg/V/J/C . .
 >
 #
 > “ If    that’s all       you know  about it        , you may      stand down      , ” continued the King    .
 # .
 NSg/C N$     NSg/I/J/C IPl NSg/V J/P   NPrSg/ISg .
 IPl NPrSg/VX NSg/V NSg/V/J/P . .
-V/J       D   NPrSg .
+V/J       D   NPrSg/J .
 >
 #
 > “ I   can’t go      no      lower , ” said the Hatter : “ I’m on the floor , as    it        is . ”
 # .
 ISg VX    NSg/V/J NPrSg/P J     . .
 V/J  D   NSg    . .
 W?
 P  D   NSg   .
 NSg/R NPrSg/ISg VL . .
 >
 #
 > “ Then    you may      sit   down      , ” the King    replied .
 # .
 NSg/J/C IPl NPrSg/VX NSg/V NSg/V/J/P . .
-D   NPrSg V/J     .
+D   NPrSg/J V/J     .
 >
 #
 > Here    the other guinea - pig   cheered , and was suppressed .